 Recovering architect and designer, turned Social Entrepreneur, founded her first successful startup by the name of Lyl Big Designs during university years, that connected freelance designers to clients, at the moment advising several young entrepreneurs and early-stage startups while serving as CEO & Co-founder of Moubarmij and on the advisory board of Codi.tech, served as well on the executive board of ISOC Lebanon.

-Started PiC, an NGO which was among the final 20 out of 394 worldwide initiatives, at the Hivos Social Innovation Award in the Netherlands in 2014.
+Started PiC, an NGO which was among the final 20 out of 394 global initiatives, at the Hivos Social Innovation Award in the Netherlands in 2014.

 She's lead Startup Weekend with multiple themes (Startup Weekend Global Editions Competition winner for SW Beirut Environment).
 Startup Digest Curator Lebanon, Startup Weekend Global Facilitator, Techstars Community Leader for Lebanon.President of the class of 2017 for AMENDS at Stanford and Global Hub Coordinator Lebanon for AMENDS at Stanford.